-Notices placed on these boards by student organizations must have the approval of Dr. Kathernye Pavey, Chief Student Affairs Officer, at (251) 405-7087.
-Notices to be placed by non-students or by students not representing a student organization must be approved by the Office of Student Services.
+Notices placed on these boards by student organizations must have the approval of the Dean of Students, at (251) 405-7087.
+Notices to be placed by non-students or by students not representing a student organization must be approved by the Dean of Students.
 Approved notices may remain posted for two weeks.